EVORA-project/evora-ontology/models/docs/availability.md

 ## Comments

-* Possible availabilities may differ from a project to another
+* Possible availabilities may differ from a project to another.

 ## Identifier and Mapping Information